2024年10月14日月曜日

 Looking at recent movements

-Last week's NYDow's weekly chart was a negative line.
-The daily chart is above the 200-day line and the clouds of the Ichimoku Kinko Hyo.
-The NASDAQ has a negative weekly line.
-The daily price is above the 200-day line and the Ichimoku cloud.
-This week, we will focus on whether or not the NY Dow can return above the 25-day line.
+The weekly leg of the NYDow was positive last week.
+The daily chart is above the 200-day line and above the clouds of the Ichimoku Chart.
+The NASDAQ's weekly leg was positive last week.
+The daily chart is above the 200-day line and above the equilibrium cloud.
+This week, the focus will be on whether or not the NY Dow can keep above the 25-day line.

-As a result of the announcement of quarterly financial results, the forecasted ROE of the Nikkei 225 indexes came in at +9.1%, an improvement of 0.2 percentage points from three months ago.
-Profit growth was +12.2%, an improvement of +3.2 percentage points from three months ago.
+As a result of the earnings announcements, the forecasted ROE for the Nikkei 225 index came in at +8.7%, a deterioration of 0.2 percentage points from three months ago.
+The profit growth rate was +2.5%, an improvement of 1.2 percentage points from three months ago.

-The U.S. long-term interest rate rose and the interest rate differential between the U.S. and Japan widened from 3.48 to 3.65.
-The U.S. dollar moved against the yen from the 150-yen level to the 151-yen level.
-The dollar index fell -0.24% for the week.
+Although U.S. long-term interest rates rose and the interest rate differential between the U.S. and Japan widened from 2.91 to 2.92, the U.S. dollar moved toward a stronger yen in the range of ¥146 to ¥142.
+The dollar index fell -0.32% for the week.

-The fourth week of March was oversold, the first week of April was likely oversold, and this week is expected to be oversold.
-Of the five points last week, was bearish. and are expected to have an impact.
+The third week of September was likely oversold, the fourth week of September was likely overbought, and this week is expected to be oversold.
+Of the five points last week, and were bullish.

 [Technical viewpoint]

-From a technical perspective, the Japanese market is overvalued by 1.9 point in the medium to long term in terms of the difference in 200-day divergence from the NASDAQ (about 740 yen when converted to the Nikkei 225).
-On the other hand, the difference in the 200-day divergence from the NYDow is 6.1 points (about 2380 yen in terms of the Nikkei average) overvalued in the medium to long term.
+Looking at the Japanese market from a technical perspective, it is undervalued by 3.5 points in the medium to long term in terms of the difference in the 200-day divergence rate from the NASDAQ (about 1,390 yen when converted to the Nikkei 225).
+On the other hand, the difference in the 200-day divergence from the NYDow is undervalued by 2.3 points in the medium to long term (about 920 yen when calculated for the Nikkei 225).

-The Japanese market turned overvalued relative to the U.S. market.
-The VIX, a measure of U.S. market volatility, declined to a weekly low of 13.0.
-The Nikkei VI rose to 18.6 for the week.
-The U.S. market is optimistic and so is the Japanese market.
+Japanese markets remain weak against the NY Dow and NASDAQ.
+The VIX, a measure of U.S. market volatility, rose to 17.0 for the week.
+The Nikkei VI rose to 26.5 for the week.
+The U.S. market is optimistic and the Japanese market is volatile.

-The Nikkei 225 is below the 9-day and the 25-day lines.
-This is a "red light" for the short-term trend.
+The Nikkei 225 is above the 9-day and 25-day lines.
+This is a “green light” for the short-term trend.

-The Nikkei 225 is above chimoku Kinko Chart's cloud, and the Nikkei 225's total divergence is +19.9%.
-The divergence between the Nikkei 225 and the 200-day moving average was +13.9%.
-Since the three factor is positive, a "green signal" is lit for the medium-term trend.
+The Nikkei 225 is above the Ichimoku Kinko Chart's cloud.
+The Nikkei 225's divergence ratio is +15.6%.
+The divergence from the 200-day moving average was +5.6% since two factors are positive, a “green light” has been given to the medium-term trend.

-In the U.S. market, the NYDow is below the 9-day line and the 25-day line and above the 200-day line.
-It is above Ichimoku Chart cloud.
+In the U.S. market, the NYDow is above the 9-day, and 25-day lines, and 200-day line.
+It is above the Ichimoku Chart cloud.

-The NASDAQ is below the 9-day line and above the 25-day line and the 200-day line.
-It is above the Ichimoku Kinko's cloud.
+The NASDAQ is above the 9-day, and 25-day lines, and 200-day line.
+The NASDAQ is above the Ichimoku Chart cloud.

-This is a " yellow light" in the short term and a "green light" in the medium term.
+This is a “green signal” in the short term and a “green signal” in the medium term.

 [Outlook for this week]

-Looking at the U.S. market from a fundamental perspective, concerns about a global economic slowdown due to the spread of the new coronavirus have receded, but risk factors include inflation and rising interest rates due to the Russia-Ukraine war and economic slowdown due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of the Chinese real estate bubble and credit contraction, and geopolitical risks in the Middle East and East Asia.
+Looking at the U.S. market in terms of fundamentals, we are aware of concerns of a recession in the near term.
+Other risk factors include inflation and rising interest rates due to the Russia-Ukraine war, economic recession due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of China's real estate bubble and credit crunch, and expanding geopolitical risks in the Middle East.

 Recent LIBOR rates have been on the rise, and we continue to be wary of a resurgence of financial instability.

-Last week, the Nikkei 225 fell below its assumed range.
-The upside was about 390 yen below the assumed line and the downside was about 1,020 yen below the assumed line.
+Last week, the Nikkei 225 moved slightly above its assumed range.
+The upside was about 100 yen above our assumption and the downside was about 410 yen above the assumed line.

-This week, the Nikkei 225 is expected to move between the 25-day line (currently around 39790 yen) on the upside and Bollinger Band -2σ (currently around 38470 yen) on the downside.
+This week, the Nikkei 225 is expected to move between the Bollinger Band +1σ (currently around 38650 yen) on the upside and the Bollinger Band -1σ (currently around 36490 yen) on the downside.

 [Fundamental viewpoint]